armel/tk11-teardown/README.md

-# tk11-firmware-custom
+# tk11-teardown
-Open reimplementation of the Quansheng TK11 Firmware
+Teardown of the Quansheng TK11

 # Current status